-The DMAC facility’s computational platform will consist of a web portal that enables data access, processing, and interpretation within the Center and also facilitates the sharing of research data with stakeholders and the general public.
-Significantly, the web portal will facilitate interactions with the SBC facility by permitting CIBC members to upload data from microscopy, MS, and nuclear magnetic resonance (NMR) experiments for investigator access.
+The DMAC facility’s computational platform consists of a web portal that enables data access, processing, and interpretation within the Center and also facilitates the sharing of research data with stakeholders and the general public.
+Significantly, the web portal facilitates interactions with the SBC facility by permitting CIBC members to upload data from microscopy, MS, and nuclear magnetic resonance (NMR) experiments for investigator access.

-The DMAC facility will have a high, positive impact on Center development by enabling affiliated researchers to address critical problems in biomolecular communication relevant to our basic understanding of human disease processes.
-The DMAC facility will also emphasize the multi- and interdisciplinary nature of the research necessary to address such problems and commit resources to establishing and supporting teams of researchers within the CIBC.
+The DMAC facility has a high, positive impact on Center development by enabling affiliated researchers to address critical problems in biomolecular communication relevant to our basic understanding of human disease processes.

-The expected outcomes of the CIBC’s DMAC facility include 1) the creation of a computational pipeline for data storage and management that serves all CIBC investigators; 2) a rational, sustainable process for collaboration with DMAC personnel, which will lead to interdisciplinary publications and proposals for external funding; and 3) educational opportunities for CIBC faculty and staff in omics data research, management, and analysis.
-In the long-term, the DMAC facility is expected to recover half of its operating expenses through web portal access fees, data storage fees, and analytical service fees, which will contribute greatly to its sustainability.
+The outcomes of the CIBC’s DMAC facility include: 1) provides a computational pipeline for data storage and management that serves all CIBC investigators; 2) a rational, sustainable process for collaboration with DMAC personnel; and 3) educational opportunities for CIBC faculty and staff in omics data research, management, and analysis.
+In the long-term, the DMAC facility expects half of its operating expenses will be met through web portal access fees, data storage fees, and analytical service fees, which will contribute greatly to its sustainability.